 About how you get to the contract, you find more details on Work In Norway site.
 Click on it and you will get more info.
 And if you want to try your luck in one of the most remote and exotic city in the Arctic, click here.

 P.S.
-If you want to know more about the unspoken details in the Norwegian culture you can sign up for my “Norwegian Letters” newsletter here.
+If you want to know more about the unspoken details in the Norwegian culture you can sign up for my “Norwegian Letters” free newsletter here, or you can order my bookhere.

 NAV Tromsø has a free course on looking for jobs and writing CVs and letters of intent.